pythonnz/curated-lists/README.md

 ## What needs to be done?

-1. Design what this list might look like?
+1. Design what this list might look like.
 What should it cover?
 How far should it go?
 How far should it take people?
 2. Explore lobbying like-minded organisations, such as [Code Club Aotearoa](https://codeclub.nz/page/about) (which [already teaches Python](https://codeclub.nz/page/code-club-projects) using Raspberry Pi), in order to approach libraries jointly.
 3. Explore whether we can get corporate sponsors who would help New Zealand libraries to purchase some of the books.